 Programme elective

 Next to the 18 EC of coursework of your track, you need to complete an additional 6 EC of coursework to fulfill the programme elective.
 To do so, you may choose any track course.
-You may thus choose another course from your own track, OR choose a course from the other tracks.
+You may thus choose another course from your own track, or choose a course from the other tracks.

 Year 2